Repair the Hot Spots in Your House for Improved Comfort

 Afternoon Sun

 Rooms that have southern exposure will get hotter than other spaces as the sun beats down on them.
-You should get new, thicker curtains that do a better job of blocking or even reflecting light away from the room.
-This will help to reduce the heat in the space.
+To reduce heat in the space, hang thicker curtains on the windows.
+These will do a better job of blocking or even reflecting sunlight away from the room.

-The team at Metal Masters Inc., in Medford can replace, repair, and maintain furnaces, heat pumps, and air conditioners.
-We also offer indoor air quality solutions like ventilation, air purification, and humidity control systems.
-We even install attic insulation.
+Metal Masters can help you balance out the temperatures in your home.
+We replace, repair, and maintain furnaces, heat pumps, and air conditioners.
+We also offer indoor air quality solutions like ventilation and air purification.
 Call us today if you have any questions or would like to schedule an appointment.